codvlpr/spekit/README.md

 `$ docker exec -ti spekit_web_1 python manage.py populate_example_data`

 Development server will be available at `http://localhost:8000/`
 Django admin app will be available at `http://localhost:8000/admin/`
+REST API will be available at `http://localhost:8000/api/v1/`